rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 <script src="https://gist.github.com/rigerta/f29b0033d8c02093b2eb653918332c0f.js"></script>

-We have 27.481 tweets in total, we have the complete tweet in the tweet_text column and the selected_text seems to be a subset of the tweet itself - at first sight.
+We have *27.481* tweets in total, we have the full tweet in the `text` column and the `selected_text` seems to be a subset of the tweet itself - at least at first sight.

 ![Ininital checks](http://127.0.0.1:8887/initial_check.png "Initial Results!")

-We also see that our columns are all text columns (type `nvarchar`) and they are all `nullable`, which means we might have null values in any of those columns.
+We also see that our columns are all text columns (type `nvarchar`) and they are all `nullable`, which means we _might_ have null values in any of those columns.

 Let's see if we do have any: